EBS 올림포스 영어독해 기본1 (22개정) 10강

 3 단일 재배의 영향

-At the other end was monoculture: cultivating only one species ____ plant or raising only one species of animal.
+At the other end was monoculture: cultivating only one species of plant or raising only one species ____ animal.

 So did other, unwanted species.
 Crops that ____ or were stored after harvesting attracted rats, mice, sparrows, and roaches.